ritwickmondal2023/youtube-trending-data-platform/README.md

 ## Validation and Evidence

-Selected AWS console screenshots, Data Quality execution output, and Athena analytical query results are included in the repository under [`screenshots/`](screenshots/) and [`docs/`](docs/).
+Selected AWS console screenshots, Data Quality execution output, and Athena analytical query results are included in the repository under [`docs/`](docs/).

 The evidence covers the major stages of the pipeline, including ingestion, storage, transformation, data-quality validation, orchestration, analytical querying, and notification configuration.

-## Future Enhancements

-Potential extensions include:

-- EventBridge scheduling
-- Configuration-driven multi-region processing
-- Stronger incremental and idempotent processing semantics
-- More comprehensive data-quality metrics
-- Dashboarding
-- Automated testing
-- Infrastructure-as-code and CI/CD

 ## References